Skip to content

 When you join with a cloud provider:

-Choose a model you’re comfortable paying for, or use free-tier models for experimentation.
+Choose a model you are comfortable paying for, or use free-tier models for experimentation.

-• If your hub is reachable outside your LAN, put it behind HTTPS or a reverse proxy before sending provider credentials through it.
+• If your hub is reachable outside your LAN, put it behind HTTPS or a reverse proxy and apply proper access control before using cloud provider credentials with it.